romuro-pauliv/Introduction-to-Assembly/Part II - Computer Organization/a6 - Simplifying Logical Expressions.md

 | Associative | $x \cdot (y \cdot z) = (x \cdot y) \cdot z$ | $x + (y + z) = (x + y) + z$ |
 | de Morgan | $\overline{x \cdot y} = \bar{x} + \bar{y}$ | $\overline{x + y} = \bar{x} \cdot \bar{y}$ |

+> Table 2.2 - Boolean Laws
 ---

 Do you know if this is the final simplified form?
 This is the hard part in applying algebraic manipulation (in addition to the inherent problem of which rule should be applied).
 This method difinitely requires good intuition, which often implies that one needs experience to know if the final form has been derived.
 In our example, the expression can be further simplified.